ungoogled-software/ungoogled-chromium/README.md

 * `chromium_version` is the version of Chromium used in `x.x.x.x` format, and
 * `release_revision` is an integer indicating the version of ungoogled-chromium for the corresponding Chromium version.

-The `master` branch is for development, so it is not guarenteed to be in a working state.
+The `master` branch is for development, so it is not guaranteed to be in a working state.

 ## How ungoogled-chromium is designed